-The original name of the Hezuo is “Heicuo”, which means “a place that antelope haunt” in Tibetan.
-This is an important material distribution center and has gradually become the economic center of the Amdo Tibetan area.
-In 1956, the name was changed to “Hezuo” according to its homophonic.
+Its original name was “Hei-cuo”, which means “a place that antelope haunt” in Tibetan.
+This is an important material distribution center and has gradually become economic center of Amdo Tibetan area.
+In 1956, its name was changed to “Hezuo” according to its homophonic.

-Local climate The plateau continental monsoon climate features obvious, cold and humid climate in most areas, long winter, dry and windy.
+Local climate plateau continental monsoon climate features obvious, cold and humid climate in most areas

 Most popular sites

-Milariba nine-story pavilion, It is the only high-rise building dedicated to the masters of various schools of Tibetan Buddhism.
-It houses the Tibetan kings who have made major contributions to Tibetan Buddhism and the saints who have made major contributions to Tibetan culture, as well as Two hundred and fifteen statues of the God of Wealth, Buddhas, Bodhisattvas, Dharma protectors; And enshrined in the Nyingma, Sakya, Kagyu, Kadam, Gelug and other Tibetan Buddhism founders and numerous statues of Tantra and Exotoric Buddhism; and There are many thangkas, murals, pile embroidery, butter flowers and other artworks in the pavilion
+Milariba nine-story pavilion, It is only high-rise building dedicated to masters of various schools of Tibetan Buddhism.
+It houses Tibetan kings who had made major contributions to Tibetan Buddhism and saints who had made major contributions to Tibetan culture, as well as Two hundred and fifteen statues of God of Wealth, Buddhas, Bodhisattvas, Dharma protectors; And enshrined in Nyingma, Sakya, Kagyu, Kadam, Gelug and other Tibetan Buddhism founders and numerous statues of Tantra Buddhism (Esoteric Buddhism) and Exotoric Buddhism; There are many thangkas, murals, pile embroidery, butter flowers and other artworks in pavilion

 Hezuo City Geography and climate

-Hezuo City is located in the northern part of Gannan Tibetan Autonomous Prefecture, with a total area of 2,670 square kilometers.
-The highest point in the city is the main peak of Taizi Mountain in the north of Jiadao Township, which is 4,500 meters high.
-Lexiu Township is 2,400 meters above sea level, the lowest point in the city.
-The altitude of urban area is 2936 meters above sea level.
-The south is a low mountain canyon area.
+Hezuo City is located in northern of Gannan Tibetan Autonomous Prefecture, with a total area of 2,670 square kilometers.
+The highest point is main peak of Taizi Mountain in north of Jiadao Township, which is 4,500 meters high.
+Lexiu Township is the lowest point with altitude of 2,400 meters above sea level.
+Altitude of urban area is 2936 meters above sea level.
+In its south, there is a low mountain canyon area.

 Population and ethnic group

-As of 2017, the city has a population of 95,000, and the Tibetan population accounts for 54% of the total population.
+As of 2017, Hezuo City has a population of 95,000, and Tibetan population accounts for 54% of total population.
 There are other ethnic groups including Han, Hui, Salar, Dongxiang, Baoan, Manchu, Tu, Mongolian, Yugu, Korean, etc. Nation.

 Hezuo City Local Culture